 The client services program is our core program and gateway to other services provided by Breaking Free.
 After an initial intake and assessment is completed, an individual plan for each client is established and implemented, which includes:

-Providing information and referrals to appropriate services or agencies, as well as directly advocating on behalf of clients within these services and agencies.
+Serving individuals with concurring issues of poverty, homelessness, substance abuse, and violence necessitates a holistic approach in order to overcome each of the barriers.
+Our advocates help develop a case plan with goals and provide information and referrals to appropriate services or agencies, as well as directly advocating on behalf of clients within these services and agencies.

 A 14-week intensive education program that examines sex trafficking as a slave-based system, the impact it has on victims' lives, and issues related to addiction and recovery.

 Breaking Free offers SOS groups in two locations:

 St. Paul: Tuesday nights from 5:30 to 7:30 pm at Breaking Free's St. Paul offices.
 Dinner is served before the meeting at 5:00 pm.

 Minneapolis: Thursday afternoons from 1:00 to 3:00 pm at ICCM Church in the discipleship room.
 1812 Park Ave, Minneapolis, MN 55404

 If you would like to join SOS, call Breaking Free at (651) 645-6557.

 Breaking Free has formed partnerships with local agencies, organizations, and community members to provide relevant, meaningful information to our clients in a welcoming and safe environment.
 Survivors have the opportunity to reflect on their past, assess their present, and dream about their future in these engaging sessions of self-discovery.